2024

 semiotic

 influence.
-That is the communication from a
+That is the communication from a source to a

-interpreted as a signal to which a response may be made by the
+signal to which a response may be made by the receiver.
+I think the

-receiver.
-I think the explanation builds a bridge
+explanation builds a bridge

 between Barbieri's code biology and the Piercean semiotics (the rift

 between is described elsewhere).
-I will update the code biology page on
+I will update the code biology page

-this website to reflect the new insights.
+on this website to reflect the new insights.
 An update on

 autonomy